Saturday, 31 January 2015

 DAHIWALI CHICKEN

-This island city is getting hotter every day with almost no rain.
+This island city is getting hotter every day, with scarce rainfall.
 Weather forecast says this will remain for the next three months.
-Being selective about food and keeping it less spicy is important.
-If I prescribe more of light fish curries and less chicken in such a scenario, my son will stop eating.
+Being selective about food, keeping it less spicy is required.
+If I prescribe light fish curries and less chicken in such a scenario, our son would stop eating.
 A mother cannot accept this.
 Hence, I thought if chicken is to be prepared regular at home, it has to be made in such a way that it does not become taxing on our stomach.

-It is not the chicken that is harmful, it is the spicy curry which is the source of all the troubles.
+It is not the chicken that is harmful, it is the spices used which brings trouble.
 Lean meat is good for our body, the reason why I do not quit chicken though I do not love it much!
 After stepping in here, I have got flexible and accepted that curries other than red and spicy ones can be equally tasty.
-There are healthy ways of cooking chicken...grilled...baked... light curries!
+Healthy ways of cooking chicken are grilling, baking, less spicy light curries!

-We were having fish curries for the past 3-4 days followed by an all vegetarian day on Saturday because of Vasant Panchami / Saraswati Puja.
+We were having a variety of fish curries for the past 3-4 days followed by an all vegetarian day on Saturday because of Vasant Panchami / Saraswati Puja.
 Before someone started to revolt, mamma felt Sunday menu should have a chicken item.
-This Chicken dish is done only with plain yogurt & few other ingredients.
-To make you believe me I am proceeding with the recipe.
+This Chicken Curry is done only with plain yogurt & few spices.
 Although I have added some amount of water to the curry towards the end, this dish tastes best without the addition of water, allowing to cook it in the yogurt mix!
 For that, use 200-250gm of plain yogurt for every 500gm of chicken!

 INGREDIENTS :